tatsuyax25/Project-1-Connect-Four/README.md

 ## Objective

 ### Connect Four is played with 2 player.
 Each player takes turn to drop a color checker into the grid.
 In order to win a player must get four of the same color checkers in a row.
-A winning row combination can be horizontal, vetical, or diagonal.
+A winning row combination can be horizontal or vertical .

 ## How to Play